Common Solar Scams in Sussex

 Contact Us

-This is a relatively recent solar scam that we’re hearing of, and it specifically targets customers with Solar Edge solar batteries.
+This is a relatively recent solar scam, and it specifically targets customers with Solar Edge solar batteries and inverters.
 We’ve received calls from concerned Sussex residents who are worried they may have been targeted.

 How The Solar Battery Scam Works

-If the owner lets the ‘engineer’ in, they will be told that the battery isn’t working, may well be dangerous, and needs replacing.
-The owner is then charged for a new battery, and the old (still fully functional) battery is taken away, most likely to be passed off as a new one for another unsuspecting victim.
+If the owner lets the ‘engineer’ in, they will be told that the battery and/or inverter isn’t working, may well be dangerous, and needs replacing.
+The owner is then charged for a new battery, and the old (still fully functional) one is taken away, most likely to be passed off as a new one for another unsuspecting victim.
+The same approach is taken with inverters.
+In fact, the 'new' inverter or battery you've had installed is probably from a previous victim.

-How To Spot And Avoid The Solar Battery Scam
+How To Spot And Avoid The Solar Battery and Inverter Scam

 If you have a battery from Solar Edge and are called by a company that claims to be them, we recommend not entertaining the call.
 To be sure, contact SolarEdge yourself later via the contact details on their website or your product documentation.
 Do not use an email address or phone number given to you on the initial call.